apguerreiro/HV4D/README.md

 Other sources
 -------------

-This code is also integrated in [PyGMO](http://esa.github.io/pygmo/index.html), and can be found [here](https://github.com/esa/pagmo/tree/master/src/util/hv_algorithm/hv4d_cpp_original).
+Version 1.1 of this code is also integrated in [PyGMO](http://esa.github.io/pygmo/index.html), and can be found [here](https://github.com/esa/pagmo/tree/master/src/util/hv_algorithm/hv4d_cpp_original).

 References